mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 a `Tx`, and then it can be streamed to, and verified by, the hardware device which is asked to sign.

-When a hardware wallet is asked to sign an MLSAG, we can give it now the `extended_message_digest` and steam it the `TxSummary` and the `TxSummaryUnblindingData`, and it can compute the appropriate digest from this for the MLSAG to sign.
+When a hardware wallet is asked to sign an MLSAG, we can give it now the `extended_message_digest` and stream it the `TxSummary` and the `TxSummaryUnblindingData`, and it can compute the appropriate digest from this for the MLSAG to sign.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation